Theme

 MOSS-TTS Family is a public speech and sound generation model family from MOSI.AI and the OpenMOSS team, covering long-form text-to-speech, voice design, spoken dialogue, realtime TTS, and sound effects.

-The repository frames the family as a set of related speech-generation models rather than one narrow TTS checkpoint, with recent materials including MOSS-TTS-v1.5 and MOSS-SoundEffect-v2.0.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+The repository frames the family as a set of related speech-generation models rather than one narrow TTS checkpoint, with recent materials including MOSS-TTS-v1.5 and the MOSS-SoundEffect-v2.0 text-to-audio release.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is